 Pricing depends on the destination: in Europe, Asia, Australia, Latin America, and North America, you can get up to 5GB of data for 30 days for $50.
 However, in the Middle East or Africa, you only get 1GB of data for the same price.
 You can check out all the plans and prices here.

-International phone plans
+Best international phone plans

-Project Fi is a great carrier, even though it has a few limitations like how it only runs on select devices.
+Google Fi is a great carrier, even though it has a few limitations such as how it only runs on select devices.
 One of the best things about Fi?
 Its international rates.
-Simply put, Fi offers flat-rate data no matter what country you travel to, as long as it’s within its supported list of over 200 countries.
+Simply put, Fi offers flat-rate data no matter which country you travel to, as long as that country is on Fi’s supported list of over 200 countries.

 Big Red’s Go Unlimited, Beyond Unlimited, and Above Unlimited plans include unlimited talk, text, and data in Mexico and Canada.
 However, data is throttled to 2G speeds after downloading 512MB in a given day.
 If you travel to a country other than Mexico or Canada, you will need to pay roaming charges.

 There are also a few monthly plans available starting at $70 per device for those traveling overseas — see more details here.

-The carrier is offering those subscribed to the T-Mobile One, Simple Choice, New Classic, and Select Choice plans unlimited data and texting in more than 210 countries.
-You still have to pay for calls, which will set you back $0.25 per minute.
-But keep in mind that the download speed is capped at 128 kbps.
-You can bump it up to 256 kbps for $15 a month, which also gets you unlimited calls in certain countries, unlimited in-flight Wi-Fi if you’re on a plane that uses Gogo, and more.
+T-Mobile offers anyone subscribed to the T-Mobile Magenta and Magenta Plus plans unlimited data and texting in more than 210 countries.
+You still need to pay for calls, which will set you back $0.25 per minute.
+But keep in mind that the download speed is capped at 128Kbps for the Magenta plan and 512Kbps for Magenta Plus — hardly the high-speed LTE you enjoy at home.

 Look for local options when going abroad

-All the international travel SIM cards and network carrier roaming plans mentioned above are great options, as you can set them up before you go on vacation and connect online as soon as you land.
+All the international travel SIM cards and carrier roaming plans mentioned above are great options, as you can set them up before you go on vacation and connect online as soon as you land.
 However, you can also opt for a prepaid SIM card from one of the carriers based in the country you’re visiting.
 This will almost always offer more bang for the buck.

 If you’re vacationing in Italy, for example, you could opt for a travel SIM card sold by the Italian carrier TIM.
-It offers 15GB of data and 200 minutes of national and international calls for €20 (around $23), which is a fantastic deal.
+It offers 15GB of 4G data and 200 minutes of national and international calls for 20 euros (~$23) per month, which is a fantastic deal.
 You can find similar tourist-specific SIM cards from a lot of networks in most countries.
-All you need is your passport and some places may also require an address.
-If a tourist-only plan isn’t available, most carriers will allow you to subscribe to its standard prepaid plans, which might be even cheaper.
+All you need is your passport to sign up for most of these plans.

-What is important here is to do the research before hand.
+What is important here is to do the research beforehand.
 Apart from figuring out network compatibility for your smartphone, you can also find out which local networks offer the best tourist-friendly prepaid plans, how the coverage is (if you plan to be on the road a lot), and how easy it will be to pick up a SIM card.